 Our last trip in Malaysian Borneo!
 We were exited to go there because of it being famous from planet earth.
-We went to the airport of Kota Kinabalu and took a plain to Gunung Mulu national park.
-We stepped into the smallest plain we’ve been in so far and had to share it with only 5 other guests.
-The National Park is only reachable by plain or by boat.
+We went to the airport of Kota Kinabalu and took a plane to Gunung Mulu national park.
+We stepped into the smallest plane we’ve been in so far and had to share it with only 5 other guests.
+The National Park is only reachable by plane or by boat.
 That made it even more exciting!

 When we arrived, all the other guest stepped into this big open van to the beautiful Mulu Marriott Resort.
 We’ll tell more about this resort later… 😉 Ow yeah!
 We, on the other hand, walked in the burning sun to the entrance of the national park, searching for accommodation.
 We took a room in a very standard guesthouse from this old fella.
 We dropped our luggage and went in the park to check out what walks we would do and signed up for some guided hikes.
 We went back to our guesthouse, accompanied with a cool beer and sat on the porch enjoying the good life while watching the rain pooring down.
 It was cosy!
 The room wasn’t though… The lack of sleep and the smell of mold was just a little bit too much to be acceptable.
 The bathroom was crawling with huge ants and flying insects.
 But there was no time to think about the discomfort to much!
 We had a guided tour to Clearwater Cave and Cave of the winds waiting.